 Type: Cordless, Petrol | Weight: 9.16kg | Maximum speed: 355km/h

-With a max speed of 355 km/h you can easily work through excessive leaf coverage, including wet leaves, as well as clippings and debris.
+With a max speed of 355 km/h it boasts an all-out air assault of a performance.
+You can easily work through excessive leaf coverage, including wet leaves, as well as clippings and debris.
 And its variable engine speed means you can switch to a more subtle jet for lighter jobs, so you don't risk dismantling your flowers.

-The backpack design is great for distributing the weight of the blower around your body, so it's less focused in your arms and wrists, and makes using it for longer sessions much easier.
+The backpack design is great for distributing the weight of the blower around your body, so it's less focussed in your arms and wrists, and makes using it for longer sessions much easier.

 3. Ryobi OBL1820S

 Type: Cordless, Battery | Weight: 2.21kg | Maximum speed: 241km/h

 The lightest leaf blower on this list, Ryobi's OBL1820S is a good all-rounder for smaller gardens.
 It's cordless so you're not constrained by your nearest power socket, and it's second only on this list to the McCulloch blower for max speed.